kaoudis/going-experimentally/README.md

 The result in window 2 should be `3WZK2iUU8F4TjzXGlXDpO1fkjfNMPp5Pv+Mu9kAoVoPAylYukEfpXcGV5Cp5ddGsgAbaShIRYTDTXzp+QidhVw==`

-Note: server will wait 5 seconds on each request with the connection open before answering.
+Notes: server will wait 5 seconds on each request with the connection open before answering.
+If you choose to test the non-happy paths, you will see some logging output from the server beginning with 'Method not allowed' or 'Bad request'.

 # build and run tests
-`go build && go test -v`
+`go build && go test`

 # see test coverage (opens a new browser window)
 `go test -coverprofile=coverage.out && go tool cover -html=coverage.out`